"I was attracted to art, but Christ was looking for me through it."

 Cody went on to note that the pair came to realize the value of art for prayer.
 At the time of this epiphany, Swanson called the notion an “absolute novelty.”
 He expressed how this new perspective changed the way he approached his sculpting:

 “Before I made art to sell; now I know that through it I can make visible an invisible reality.
 For example, an angel is a real but hidden presence, like many other mysteries of faith, such as the Eucharist.
 But we need images, to remember history, because this helps faith and prayer.”

 Swanson’s style is steeped in the figurative, which

 In an interview with the Epoch Times, Swanson expanded on this sentiment, noting that he can achieve a more personal figure through the use of idealization.
 Idealization is an artistic element that seeks to create an ideal form for a holy character.
 Swanson explained to Epoch Times:

 “There was a theological reason, … which in the light of the incarnation in the Catholic Church is very important, because Christ is the son of God, Our Lady was preserved from original sin.
 They shouldn’t look like any ordinary individual,” he said.

 These days, Swanson has left the field of education in order to better focus on his studio.
 His most recent sculptures include life-sized figures of Sts Peter and Paul, and a wonderfully unique figure of St. Luke posed while painting the Madonna.

-Although he’s not a professor anymore, he gave an interview with Catholic Art Institute, earlier this year,that might as well be a master class. to see the interview and learn about the intensive thought process that goes into Swanson’s pieces.
+Although he’s not a professor anymore, he gave an interview with Catholic Art Institute, earlier this year,that might as well be a master class.

 Click here to explore Cody Swanson’s esteemed catalog of fine sacred art.